 Netting—Mist nets were deployed from 6:00 p.m. to midnight and from 3:00 a.m. to 8:00 a.m. around roosting or feeding sites of P. rufus, E. dupreanum and R. madagascariensis and monitored continuously.
-Captured bats were placed in individual clean cloth bags while awaiting processing for infectious disease studies, as has been previously described (Brook et al. 2015, 2019b; Ranaivoson et al. 2019).
+Captured bats were placed in individual clean cloth bags while awaiting processing during the day for infectious disease studies, as has been previously described (Brook et al. 2015, 2019b; Ranaivoson et al. 2019).
 For each sampling session, we conducted between 1 and 10 nights of netting, ending sessions early when 30 individuals of each species present at the site were captured.
 Upon capture, all bats were weighed (in grams) with a Pesola scale attached to the cloth bag and forearm, tibia, and ear were measured with a caliper or tape measure (in mm).
 Bats were classed by sex and age (juvenile vs. adult) and, for females, reproductive class (non-reproductive, pregnant, lactating).
 For females captured roughly within the period of possible gestation for each species, abdominal palpitation was used to determine whether or not females were pregnant.
 All raw data used in this study are accessible in our open-access GitHub repository at: github.com/brooklabteam/Mada-Bat-Morphology.

 This study was carried out in strict accordance with research permits obtained from the Madagascar Ministry of Forest and the Environment (permit numbers 251/13, 166/14, 075/15, 258/16, 170/18, 019/18, 170/18, 007/19, 14/20) and under guidelines posted by the American Veterinary Medical Association.
 All field protocols employed were pre-approved by the Princeton University and UC Berkeley Institutes for Animal Care and Use Committees (respectively, IACUC Protocol #1926 and ACUC Protocol # AUP-2017-10-10393), and every effort was made to minimize discomfort to animals.

 Literature review—To place our Malagasy bats in a broader context, we compiled information from the literature concerning the morphology of other bats in the family Pteropodidae.
-From the ‘Bat Species of the World’ database (NB and Cirranello 2020), we compiled a list of some 201 previously described pteropodid species, then searched Google Scholar and Web of Science for any records documenting the mass, forearm, tibia, and ear length of each species.
+From the ‘Bat Species of the World’ database (NB and Cirranello 2020), we compiled a list of 201 previously described pteropodid species, then searched Google Scholar and Web of Science for any records documenting the mass, forearm, tibia, and ear length of each species.
 We only collected records that were sex-specific, and where possible, we documented the sample size from which those records were derived, if reported as an average.
 In cases where no sample size was reported, we assumed that sample size to be one individual.
 All raw data and references are accessible in our open-access GitHub repository at: github.com/brooklabteam/Mada-Bat-Morphology.

 Statistical analysis—Data analysis was performed using R v.4.0.3 (R Core Team, 2020).
 All raw data and corresponding code for these analyses can be accessed in our GitHub repository at.
 Additional details of statistical output are compiled in various supplementary tables in Appendix 1.